Cinco Rios Lodge, Chile

 • Gratuities for guides and staff

-• Items of personal nature, including telephone calls
+• Items of a personal nature, including telephone calls

 • Travel insurance